thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

 E-Mail login.
 This works even when connecting through an ISP other than `Free
 <https://www.free.fr>`_.

-In Edit Preferences, Applications, Web browser: Custom Command: firefox
+In Edit Preferences, Applications:
+* Web browser: Custom Command: firefox
+* Text editor: gvim

 The two settings are saved in ``~/.pan2/servers.xml`` and ``~/.pan2/preferences.xml`` respectively.